jarviscanada/jarvis_data_eng_BikervensBernard/README.md

 # Implementation

-I will be in charge of designing and implementing a monitoring tool that will assist a potential business need.
+I will be in charge of designing and implementing a monitoring tool that will assist a potential business need using
-- using
  - Linux command lines
  - Bash scripts
  - PostgreSQL
  - Docker

 ### **Architecture**